clux/probes.hugo/content/post/2018-12-14-yaml-apis-in-rust.md

   verbs: ["get", "watch", "list"]
 ```

-to their service manifest, and that's it.
+to their service manifest.
+That's it.
 They now have a service that is allowed can watch kube `Deployment` objects via a generated in-cluster service account token.

-In this case, this syntax is a straight translation of thu kubernetes API (but leaving out the boilerplate static yaml), and this is often what we do in `shipcat`.
+In this case, this syntax is a straight translation of the kubernetes API (but leaving out the boilerplate static yaml), and this is often what we do in `shipcat`.

 In some cases, however, we do provide our own simplifying abstractions, but this tends to be for other integrations.